 2) The use of collage is truthful to the two-dimensional objects it is used to represent: sheet music is sheet music; newspaper is newspaper (a ‘realist’ explanation).

-4) The use of collage calls attention to a rise in consumer culture in modern times --brand names, advertising, mechanical reproduction, mass media, etc. (another ‘realist’ explanation).
+3) The use of collage irreverently mixes 'low' culture and 'high' culture, calling attention to the rise of consumer culture in modern times -- brand names, advertising, mechanical reproduction, mass media, etc.

-6) Collage was a vehicle for a complex ‘conversation’ between Picasso and Braque that ranged from complex issues of representation versus reality to silly puns and adolescent jokes.
+5) Collage was a vehicle for a complex ‘conversation’ between Picasso and Braque that ranged from self-reflexive and complex issues of representation versus reality to silly puns and adolescent jokes.